AllanM328/CalamityBuilds/README.md

 # CalamityBuilds

 # *NOT COMPLETE YET*
-Simple Calamity addon that removes the hassle of constantly alt-tabing for builds and item recommendations by appending a 'Recommended for: ' tooltip to recommended class weapons and armor for your current boss
+Simple Calamity addon that removes the hassle of constantly alt-tabbing for builds and item recommendations by appending a 'Recommended for: ' tooltip to recommended class weapons and armor for your current boss/stage of progression.
+Currently it is only for weapons, but armor and accessories will be added

 The recommendations are pulled from https://calamitymod.wiki.gg/wiki/Guide:Class_setups